ssshake/retro-computing-internet-resources/README.md

 ### [Protoweb](https://protoweb.org/)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/protoweb.jpg)](https://protoweb.org/)

+This is an HTTP proxy that has its aim on high quality completeness of websites.
+The protoweb team scrapes the Internet Archive and other resources and reassembled the websites by hand as thoroughly as possible.
+You will not find every website on Protoweb, but they ones that you do find will be of the best archived version out there.

 ---

 ### [Retrocampus BBS](http://bbs.retrocampus.com/)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/retrocampus.jpg)](http://bbs.retrocampus.com/)

+This BBS has it all, games, chat, modern information from current web sites.
+Best of all it has compatibility for over a dozen systems!

 ---

 ### [68k.news](http://68k.news/)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/68knews.jpg)](http://68k.news/)

+This is a proxy to google news which returns text and images but none of the incompatible stuff that old browsers wouldn't like.

 ---

 ### [Frog Find](http://frogfind.com/)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/frogfind.jpg)](http://frogfind.com/)

+Frog Find is a great service which acts as a proxy to Duck Duck Go.
+It returns text parsed out of webpages to ensure compatibility on even the most limited of browsers.

 ---

 ### [WRP (Web Rendering Proxy)](https://github.com/tenox7/wrp)
 [![](https://github.com/ssshake/retro-computing-internet-resources/raw/main/screenshots/wrp.png)](https://github.com/tenox7/wrp)

+This is a very clever and cool service.
+It lets you browse the modern internet on vintage computers.
+This is generally impossible because most websites are partially/fully rendered using client side javascript.
+Old browsers cannot handle this.
+WRP pre-renders the webpages in a headless chrome instance and then returns a screenshot of the webpage as an image map to the vintage computer.
+Very neat way of working through the problem .

 ---